Skip to Content

 One of the many benefits of working with FoodPilot is the access we have to a wide range of expertise and facilities.
 This means you can have a single project that draws in skills from across a variety of disciplines, and that we can connect you to experts in most areas.

 FoodPilot is located on the Massey University campus in Palmerston North.
-We work with the academic and technical staff from all across the university, including:
+We work with the academic and technical staff from across the University.

 FoodPilot is part of the New Zealand Food Innovation Network (NZFIN), a national network that provides the facilities and the expertise needed to develop new products and processes, from idea to commercial success.
 The network is made up of four hubs: FoodPilot (Palmerston North), FoodBowl (Auckland), FoodWaikato (Hamilton) and FoodSouth (Christchurch).
 There are Business Development Managers located in each region of NZ, who can meet with you and discuss how NZFIN can support your business needs.